 2112 Education Quality Standards

-In order tTo carry out Vermont’s policy that all public school children students will be afforded educational opportunities that are substantially equal in quality, and in order to ensure continuous improvement in student performance, each public school SU/SDs and schools to which this rule applies pursuant to 16 VSA § 165 shall meet the following education quality standards and annually report to their communityies in an understandable, inclusive, and comprehensive form as required in 16 VSA §Section 165(a)(2).
-Pursuant to 16 VSA § 906, Sections 2114, 2120.1 and 2120.5 shall apply equally to public schools and independent schools.
+In order tTo carry out Vermont’s policy that all public school children students will be afforded educational opportunities that are substantially equal in quality, and in order to ensure continuous improvement in student performance, each public school SU/SDs and schools to which this rule applies pursuant to 16 VSA § 165 shall meet the following education quality standards and annually report to their communityies in an understandable, inclusive, and comprehensive form as required in 16 VSA § 165(a)(2).
+Pursuant to 16 VSA § 906, Sections 2114, 2120.1 and 2120.5 shall apply equally to public schools and approved independent schools that are eligible to receive public tuition.

 2113 Federal and State Entitlements; Nondiscrimination